ALVIN-OBONYO/ALVIN-OBONYO/README.md

 - 👀 I’m interested in Backend Development, Cloud computing and Blockchain development.
 - 🌱 I’m currently learning JavaScript, Node JS, TypeScript and Solidity.
 - 💞️ I’m looking to collaborate on anyproject I can get my hands on.
-- 📫 How to reach me on email alvinnmichael@gmail.com || linkedIn: linkedin.com/in/alvin-obonyo
+- 📫 Reach me on email alvinnmichael@gmail.com || linkedIn: linkedin.com/in/alvin-obonyo

 <!---
 ALVIN-OBONYO/ALVIN-OBONYO is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.